 Paul did not believe God opened the door because he found a door and it was open.
 Paul knew God opened it because he had a relationship with God and the Holy Spirit was guiding him.
 The door he found was where he expected to find it, and going through it was consistent with what he understood to be the will of God for his life.
 If God is speaking and we are listening, we can live in sync with him, and like Paul, know which of the open doors we find are the doors He has opened.

-Thank you for reading my blog.
-If you have found it interesting or helpful, you can use the icons below to share it with friends.
+Thank you for reading this blog.
+If you found it interesting or helpful, please share it using the icons below.
+Thank you and God bless.